 Patients may react differently.
 To make this experience as safe and effective as possible, the dentist will ask a series of questions about overall health and other prescriptions.
 It's important to answer questions as accurately as possible to ensure a safe outcome.

 Besides a careful history and possible consultation with the medical doctor, the dentist and clinical staff will monitor the patient throughout the procedure and ensure that you leave the office with a companion or escort.

-Sedation is the process of using Sedative drugs to create a relaxed and calm state.
+Sedation is the process of using sedative drugs to create a relaxed and calm state.
 Sedative drugs include nitrous oxide (laughing gas), anti-anxiety medications, and anesthesia.
 Sedative medication can be administered as a pill, through a breathing mask, or by IV.
-The medication is advancing all the time to create a better patient experience.
+Medications are advancing all the time to create a better patient experience.